AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <!-- Introduction -->
 ## Introduction
-<p>Hey there!
-In this article, we shall discuss how to contribute to Appflowy.
-Appflowy is a productivity tool that can be used to help individuals or teams accomplish tasks efficiently and effectively.
-It is open-source in nature, which means that it's code is freely available to all for developemnt and customization!
+<p>Appflowy is a productivity tool that can be used to help individuals or teams accomplish tasks efficiently and effectively.
+It is open-source, which means that it's code is freely available to all for development and customization!
 Whether you're an aspiring developer, a seasoned programmer, or someone with a genuine interest in technology, this guide is here to help you navigate the exciting world of open-source with Appflowy!</p>

 ### General Purpose of this Article
 <p>We will explore the ins and outs of contributing to Appflowy and provide you with practical tips on how to make your first contribution.
 We'll demystify the process, highlight the benefits, and equip you with the essential tools and resources to get started on your open-source journey with Appflowy.